 Teacher Education Program: Individuals pursuing academic programs that lead to teacher licensure must seek admission to the teacher education program by the end of their sophomore year.
-See page 140.
+See page 143.

 Student Teaching: In the spring semester of the junior year, all preservice teachers must seek admission to student teaching.
-See page 142.
+See page 144.

-- 1. All Chemistry for Secondary Education majors must earn a grade of "C" or better in all major courses (section I and II above).
-Students must pass prerequisites with a "C" or better to enroll in chemistry courses. - 2.
-All Chemistry for Secondary Education majors must meet the following requirements: 1) earn a grade of "C" or better in all Professional Education Requirements, Major Program Requirements, and Other Program Requirements; 2) earn a minimum 2.5 cumulative grade point average; and 3) earn a minimum 2.65 grade point average in Major Program Requirements, Other Program Requirements, and Professional Education Requirements. - 3.
-See page 137 for Secondary Education Requirements.
+- All Chemistry for Secondary Education majors must earn a grade of "C-" or better in all major courses (section I and II above).
+Students must pass prerequisites with a "C-" or better to enroll in chemistry courses. - 2.
+All Chemistry for Secondary Education majors must meet the following requirements: 1) earn a grade of "C-" or better in all Professional Education Requirements, Major Program Requirements, and Other Program Requirements; 2) earn a minimum 2.5 cumulative grade point average; 3) earn a minimum 2.65 grade point average in Major Program Requirements and in Other Program Requirements; and 4) earn a minimum 2.65 grade point average in Professional Education Requirements. - 3.
+See page 140 for Secondary Education Requirements.